-How To Lose Billions Buying Stock Options
+How to Lose Billions Buying Stock Options

 A week or two ago, I read a great article in The Economist and it was talking about a new form of gambling that seems to have taken hold in the United States, and it’s trading options just hours before they expire.
 As many of you already know, options can be bought 30, 60, 90 days, sometimes even longer out, and they become quite volatile in the last few hours of trading.
 In the graph below you can see just how much this activity has increased since all the GameStop traders started getting involved in the stock market post-COVID.